 You’ll need to create an account to get started and then can upload your bills electronically.
 BillFixers takes a variety of payment methods, including PayPal, credit, debit, or e-checks.

-The company isn’t BBB-accredited but has an B+ rating with the organization and four-star average reviews.
+The company isn’t BBB-accredited but has a B+ rating with the organization and 3.75-star average reviews.
 The variety of payment options, positive customer ratings, and the simplicity of its website place BillFixers as the runner-up for best bill negotiation service.

 Truebill launched in 2015 as an app-based service to help consumers find old subscriptions they no longer use and forgot to cancel.